 about flood have been designed to assist the public with learning about their flood risk.
 This project has been developed with funding support from the Natural Disaster Resilience Program, an initiative of the National Strategy for Disaster Resilience.

 Other activities that the Fire and Flood Management Unit are currently undertaking include:

 Assisting emergency response including the SES with operational activities during a flood event;

 With the support of SAFECOM, undertaking risk assessments to identify the priority flood risks in South Australian Emergency Management Zones and the state;

-In partnership with DEWNR’s River Murray Operations Unit, providing flood warnings for the River Murray in South Australia and advice to the community and emergency managers on River Murray flood risk;
+In partnership with DEW’s River Murray Operations Unit, providing flood warnings for the River Murray in South Australia and advice to the community and emergency managers on River Murray flood risk;

 Working with a range of government agencies, councils and other stakeholders to improve flood management in areas such as flood warning, land use planning, community awareness, mitigation and emergency management.